Ted Mack (radio and television host)

-William Edward Maguiness (February 12, 1904 – July 12, 1976) was the host of Ted Mack and The Original Amateur Hour on radio and television.
+William Edward Maguiness (February 12, 1904 – July 12, 1976) was an American radio and television host and musician, best known for hosting Ted Mack and The Original Amateur Hour.

 Early years

 The son of a railroad brakeman, Mack was born in Greeley, Colorado.
 His mother was a teacher and a pianist.
 Mack graduated from Sacred Heart High School in Denver, Colorado, in 1922.
 He was class president there for three years in addition to playing football and basketball and playing in the school's orchestra.
 He went on to graduate from the University of Denver, where he majored in Law and Commerce, and funded his college education by playing saxophone in an orchestra.

 Big bands

 Mack's career in show business began in 1926 when he joined Ben Pollack's orchestra.
 In the late 1920s, clarinetist and saxophonist Mack formed a dance band, under his real name.
 A nightclub owner disliked how "Edward Maguiness" looked on his marquee, so he changed the bandleader's name to the shorter and snappier "Ted Mack".
 At one point, Mack was known as "the performer with the longest run of any master of ceremonies at the Paramount theater, New York", having been in that role for five months.

 Mack and his orchestra spent the summer of 1933 entertaining at the Chicago World's Fair, after which they had an engagement for two months in New York City.
 A 1934 newspaper review said, "Ted Mack and his bandmen furnish comedy fare and entertaining music in equal measure, and the group of personable young women who assist display talent as well as good looks."